yazgoo/ensime4vim/README.md

 # howto

+You need to clone this repository first.
-All the following commands should be run from your scala directory..
+All the following commands should be run from your scala directory.

 First you need ensime sbt plugin: